 The Respondents shall submit to the Department for review and written approval an investigation report for intermediate and regional groundwater.
 This investigation report shall be prepared in accordance with Section XI.C of this Consent Order and shall be submitted by the date specified in Section XII of this Consent Order.
 Upon review and written approval of the investigation report for intermediate and regional groundwater, the Respondents shall prepare and submit a CMS Report for intermediate and regional groundwater to the Department for review and written approval.
 The CMS Report shall be submitted by the date specified in Section XII of this Consent Order.
-Upon review and written approval of the CMS Report for intermediate and regional groundwater, Respondents shall prepare a CMI Plan for intermediate and regional groundwater, subject to the procedures in Section III.M of this Consent Order.
+Upon review and written approval of the CMS Report for intermediate and regional groundwater to the Department for intermediate and regional groundwater, Respondents shall prepare a CMI Plan for intermediate and regional groundwater, subject to the procedures in Section III.M of this Consent Order.
+The CMI Plan shall be submitted to the Department by the date specified in Section XII of this Consent to the Department by the date specified in Section XII of this Consent Order.
 The CMI Plan shall be submitted to the Department by the date specified in Section XII of this Consent Order.
-Pursuant to the procedures in Section III.M of this Consent Order, the Respondents shall implement the CMI Plan.
+The Respondents shall implement the CMI Plan.